everett-hayes/FundingResourceApi/README.md

 1. Clone the app from git
     - something like ```git clone <url of repo here>```
 2. Bundle your gems
-    - make sure your ruby, rails, and postgres version match
+    - make sure your ruby, rails, and postgres version match the versions specified in the GemFile
+    - we use postgresql in dev, test, and production to make local development more closely match Heroku
+    - this is likely the hardest part (especially if on a windows computer)
 3. Turn on postgresql

 If on a mac I recommend this UI for postgres.
 (It makes things much easier) `https://postgresapp.com/documentation/gui-tools.html`